 Chronic Obstructive Pulmonary Disease

-- 1 in 7 Australians over 40 has COPD and many don’t know it.4
+- 1 in 13 Australians over the age of 40 have COPD and many don’t know it.4

-- COPD is the most common cause of potentially preventable hospitalisations
+- COPD is the most common cause of potentially preventable hospitalizations.

 - In 2018, it is estimated over 12,740 Australians will be diagnosed with lung cancer in Australia.
 That’s 34 people a day.6